ZionX42/ucf-dev-milstone-project/README.md

 ### Podcast

 A podcast focusing on the career opportunities, interviewing successful career pivoters and corporations on how they see career shifting fits their businesses.

+### Misc
+* Darken Carousel images to make the titles more visible.
+* Add "back to top" scroll up button for faster scroller function.

 ## Technologies Used